 Iowa has approximately 86,900 farms.
 More than 97 percent of those farms are owned by farm families.

 Iowa ranks number one in producing corn, soybeans, hogs, eggs, ethanol and Dry Distillers Grain Solubles (DDGS) which serve as a premium source of protein for livestock.
 It also ranks among the top three in soybeans and fourth in beef cattle.

-In 2019, Iowa farmers produced around 2.58 billion bushels of corn for grain and harvested 13.1 million acres according to the U.S. Department of Agricultural Statistics Service.
+Iowa farmers produced around 2.4 billion bushels of corn for grain and harvested 12.9 million acres according to the U.S. Department of Agricultural Statistics Service.

 Sweet Corn vs. Field Corn